Category Archives: ipas

 helps boosts search rank for ‘ipas’

-Prof Andre Luiten has been appointment membership of the National Committee for Physics (NCP), with tenure until 31st March 2020.
+Prof Andre Luiten has been appointed as a member of the National Committee for Physics (NCP), with tenure until 31st March 2020.
 The NCP is one of 22 national committees within the Australian Academy of Science(AAS), with the broad aim of fostering links between domestic and international scientists within disciplines to the academy.

 Professor Heike Ebendorff-Heidepriem represented the ARC Centre of Excellence for Nanoscale BioPhotonics and IPAS at Science Meets Parliament, held in Canberra on 21-22nd March 2017.